Azure/ALZ-Bicep/infra-as-code/bicep/orchestration/mgDiagSettingsAll/README.md

 | parLandingZoneMgChildren              | array | Array of strings to allow additional child Management Groups of Landing Zones Management Group to be deployed.                                                         | Not required input, default `[]`  | {"value": ["pci","another-example"]}                                                         |
 | parTelemetryOptOut                    | bool   | Set Parameter to true to Opt-out of deployment telemetry                                                                                                                             | Mandatory input, default: `false` | `false`                                                                                 |

-### Diagnostic Settings for Child Landing Zone Management Groups
+### Diagnostic Settings for Child Landing Zone and Child Platform Management Groups

-This module considers the same flexibility used when creating the child Landing Zone Management Groups during deployment of the Management Groups module.
-The three parameters detailed below should correspond to the values used during Management Groups module deployment.
+This module considers the same flexibility used when creating the child Landing Zone and child Platform Management Groups during deployment of the Management Groups module.
+The parameters detailed below should correspond to the values used during Management Groups module deployment.
 All of these parameters can be used together to enable diagnostic settings on the child Landing Zone Management Groups.

 - `parLandingZoneMgAlzDefaultsEnable`
   - Boolean - defaults to `true`